Constellations (play): Other productions

 In November 2022 a production was staged at The Garage, Bangkok by the Bangkok Community Theatre, featuring Nicholas Burnham and Fiona Haque, directed by Danny Wall.
 The production took place at ‘The Garage’ in Bangkok, Thailand.
-In the same month, the play was also presented at The Pegg Studio in Bristol by Bristol Drama Society, featuring Elsa Cleaver, Andrew Graham, Honey Gawn-Hopkins & Lilly Walker.
-The production was directed by Holly Bancroft and Kate Hunter.

-In February 2023, a production was staged at the Barn Theatre, Welwyn Garden City.
-The production was directed by Coral Walton, and starred Kelsey Cooke and Steve Deaville.

 In April 2023, a new production of the play, directed by Wesley Henderson Roe, will be presented at Hampton Hill Theatre in Hampton, England, starring Brendan Leddy and Heather Stockwell.

+In November 2023, the play was performed in Amsterdam by Downstage Left at the Polanentheater.

+In September of 2024, the play was performed in Mankato, Minnesota by Minnesota State University, Mankato Theatre and Dance.
+It was a part of their Studio Season.